NafiaAamir113/Health_Bot/README.md

 # Health_Bot
-Analyze the symptoms and give recommendarions
+Analyze the symptoms and give recommendations